Do you smoke when you’re stressed, excited or bored? Emotions can trigger cravings.

 If you’re feeling low or stressed, having a smoke can make you feel better (but only for a brief moment).
 In reality what’s happening?

-- Try deep breathing – see exercise below
+- Do a deep breathing exercise – see below

 - Call Quitline or request a callback.

-- Take up a new hobby that engages your hands such as knitting or cooking
+- Take up a new hobby.
+Try something that keeps your hands busy such as knitting, cooking or tinkering with tools.

-- Pick up a piece of paper and write down why you’re angry – if you feel angry often, perhaps keep a diary or chat to Quitline about it.
+- Pick up a piece of paper and write down why you’re angry.
+Keep a diary or chat to Quitline about it.

 - Walk it or run it off (or swim or dance it off – whatever gets your heart rate up)